MilaEgoshina/pet-registry-system/README.md

 javac PetRegistrySystem.java

 java PetRegistrySystem

 ```
+###  Dependencies

+This program depends on Java version 11 or higher.
+If you notice that this software can be run on a lower version, or it does not work on any version, then write to milavoronina0108@gmail.com.

 ###  Usage

 Follow the on-screen instructions to perform various actions within the program.
 Add new pets, train them, and explore the functionality of the Pet Registry System.